ccrju20/Project/README.md

 ## Description

-**Backgound:** This website was designed soley as a template for a small business that is currently seeking a commerce platform to sell their products.
+**Backgound:** This website was designed as a template for a small business that is currently seeking a commerce platform to sell their products.
 All products (images sourced from Unsplash) and descriptions in the site are used as placeholders.

 **Technologies:**